 1. You will be baking for 2 days so start early in the morning of the first day.

 2. Whenever you can, use the stand mixer.

 In the old days, women would ‘beat the dough’ until beads of sweat came down their face.
 I remember my grandma’s arms – she had biceps like a power lifter.

 Today, I stir towards the middle way.
 Traditional recipe, modern technology.
 Believe me, a stand mixer is your friend.

-The dough will seem dry.
-Still, if all the ingredients come together, don’t be tempted to add more liquid.
+3. If the dough seems dry, don’t be tempted to add more liquid.
 Butter will do the trick later on.